Floyd Boring

-Floyd M. Boring (June 25, 1915 – February 1, 2008) was an American Secret Service agent who served with five US Presidents.
+Floyd Murray Boring (June 25, 1915 – February 1, 2008) was an American Secret Service agent (1943–1967) who served with five US Presidents.
 He was also present and took part in the gunfight that foiled an assassination attempt on Harry S. Truman.

 Truman assassination attempt

 On the afternoon of 1 November 1950, Truman was taking a nap at Blair House, where he was living while The White House, across Pennsylvania Avenue, was being renovated.
 Boring was stationed outside Blair House with several uniformed White House guards, while two Secret Service agents were posted inside.
 Around 2:00 Oscar Collazo and Griselio Torresola started to fire at Blair House.
 Boring, drawing his .38-caliber Colt pistol, known as a Detective's Special, fired a bullet through the hat of one of the gunmen, Oscar Collazo, grazing his scalp.
 Collazo was also shot in the chest, and bullets grazed his nose and an ear.
 He was captured at the entrance to Blair House as Boring kicked his pistol away from his side.